 This is an expensive upgrade so this is one area you want to spend some time researching.
 In the past, asphalt shingles were an alternating pattern and were very flat.
 Today, there are so many different “textures” and shapes so they can appear much richer and thicker overall.

 The days of avoiding black roofs for venting/heat reasons have gone so look at a darker roof if you have a strongly coloured home as this can add a neutral feel to the building.
-In addition, lighter coloured asphalt shingles haven’t been perceived as a value-add, unlike mid-tone or darker ones.
-And lighter shingles will show discolouration or markings much sooner than darker ones.
+In addition, lighter-coloured asphalt shingles haven’t been perceived as a value-add, unlike mid-tone or darker ones.
+Lighter shingles will show discolouration or markings much sooner than darker ones.

 The outside of your home is like putting your best foot forward.
 A little investment now will pay off later!